 For FOA audio content, the source provided previously a P.800 test design (included in the Appendix of Pdoc IVAS-6 [2]) and the corresponding test results [3] for multi-mono EVS coding operation.
 For binaural headphone rendering, it was demonstrated that EVS multi-mono operated on the 4 FOA B-format component signals in Ambix format leads to strong performance close to indistinguishable from the uncoded and directly rendered reference.
 The experiment was done with speech content, partly with challenging overtalk of concurrent talkers, partly with substantial background noise.
 Based on the test results, it is clear that multi-mono EVS represents a meaningful and strong reference system for the coding of FOA audio content.

+[

-To derive performance requirements for IVAS operated on such audio format by applying analogous principles as discussed for IVAS stereo operation would mean that IVAS operated at rate X shall either
+The general requirement is that IVAS operated at rate X shall either

-that it shall be better than the EVS multi-mono system, where each EVS instance is operated at the closest bit rate to X/4.
+be better than the EVS multi-mono system, where each EVS instance is operated at the closest bit rate to X/4.

 or be no worse than the EVS multi-mono system, where each EVS instance is operated at the next higher available EVS bit rate than the EVS bitrate closest to X/4,